 Skip to main content

-RMUX environments are durable cloud VMs.
+RemoteMux environments are durable cloud VMs.
 CI runners can create ephemeral workspaces inside them to run tests, then clean up.
 The environment stays warm between runs, so Docker images, build caches, and databases are already there.

 CI never creates or destroys environments.
 A developer provisions the environment once.
 CI only creates and removes workspaces.

-Why Use RMUX for CI
+Why Use RemoteMux for CI

-RMUX workspaces skip the setup tax that ephemeral CI runners pay on every run:
+RemoteMux workspaces skip the setup tax that ephemeral CI runners pay on every run:

-StepGitHub runnerRMUX workspace
+StepGitHub runnerRemoteMux workspace

 Checkout repo~15s~5s (git worktree)